 If a child has a medical condition which requires ongoing medication, a meeting would be held with parents/carers, class teacher, the SENDCo and where appropriate the School Nurse Service, to ensure all policies and procedures are fully understood and the school can meet the child's particular needs.
 Parents and all staff members who agree to administer medicines will sign a medication agreement form to ensure the safety of both children and staff.

 At Red Hill Field there are currently 11 fully trained first aiders.
-Staff also receive annual EpiPen training from the School Nursing Team.
+First Aid trained staff also receive EpiPen training.

 The following policies may be useful to refer to: